 There are many things to keep the family entertained here; from regular sunbathing to exciting rides in a beach buggy along the sand.
 You can get your Arabian thrills at the local amusement park or kick back and relax while the kids have fun in the play area.
 Alternatively, you can go for a sail on the gentle waves and enjoy some group fishing.

 Known by the locals as the ‘Maldives of Saudi Arabia’, Um luj Beach is a major player in the Red Sea Project; which aims to promote Saudi Arabia as a beach paradise destination with countless unspoiled beaches.
 As part of 104 tiny islands with angelic white sands, there is a distinct lack of crowds which makes it an attractive option for many.

 Um luj Beach has many natural springs, and very little in the way of consumerism.
 Therefore, it is a popular destination for nature lovers.
 You will see many different migrating birds making their annual journey here from the cold.
 And with clear, turquoise waters, it’s the perfect spot for viewing numerous marine creatures in their natural habitat.
 Large ships and ferries have been banned from the area to preserve the nature here.

-When the Kingdom of Saudi Arabia was originally established, Uqair was the economic hub and one of the main ports in the region.
-Nowadays, it is a beautiful beach destination with miles of unspoiled coastline and tropical islands.
+When Saudi Arabia was originally established, Uqair was the economic hub and one of the main ports in the region.
+Nowadays, it is a beautiful beach destination with some of Saudi Arabia’s most unspoiled coastline and tropical islands.
 Many tourists and residents enjoy taking a refreshing dip in the clear, blue waters.